Holiday sales seen rising 4.1 percent

 The National Retail Federation said Tuesday that it expects sales during the November and December period to be up 4.1 percent to $616.9 billion, up a percentage point higher than last year.
 It marks the highest increase since 2011 when the rise was 4.8 percent.
 Still, analysts say retailers will need promotions to lure shoppers.

-The prediction is an indicator for stores that rely on the last two months of the year, which on average account for 20 percent of annual retail industry sales.
+The prediction is an indicator for stores that rely on the last two months of the year, which on average account for nearly 20 percent of annual retail industry sales.
 The figure also provides some insight into the mindset of consumers, which is important since consumer spending accounts for up to 70 percent of economic activity.

-The have been some positive economic news lately.
+There have been some positive economic news lately.
 A surge in hiring last month helped push down the nation's unemployment rate to a six-year low of 5.9 percent, within short distance of the 5.5 percent that economists believe signals a healthy economy.
 The stock market is up 6 percent since the beginning of the year, trading at nearly all-time highs.

 But wages aren't rising, making it hard for the average person to juggle daily living expenses.
 Meanwhile, the housing market has seen a slowdown partly because investors are pulling away because of higher prices.
 And many would-be buyers are unable to obtain a mortgage, particularly first-time buyers, because of tight credit.